DiorWachira/DiorWachira/README.md

 🚀 Current Focus

-AI-Powered Workforce Matching Engine — a hybrid recommendation system designed to connect job seekers with suitable opportunities in Kenya, using a four-step matching pipeline with a feedback loop to continuously improve placement accuracy.
+AI-Powered Workforce Matching Engine, a hybrid recommendation system designed to connect job seekers with suitable opportunities in Kenya, using a four-step matching pipeline with a feedback loop to continuously improve placement accuracy.

 🛠️ Technical Ecosystem